kings0527/ChromeHeadless/README.md

 npm install puppeteer
 ```

-# Get screenshots, HTML source and redirections.
+## Get screenshots, HTML source and redirections.

 one command line for all, paralleled version is under construction :star:

+the url is parsed as the parameter.

 ```
 nodejs pup_run.js --url=http://facebook.com
 ```

-# Test and Samples:
+## Test and Samples:

 Time for get all on facebook page: 1.7s.

 It captures the redirection from http to https.

 ```